List of The Sandman characters: Alianora

-Alianora was first introduced in A Game of You as the original inhabitant of The Land, a region of the dreaming that Barbie has visited since childhood and is being threatened by the Cuckoo.
+Alianora was first introduced in A Game of You as the original inhabitant of The Land, an island region of the Dreaming that Barbie has visited since childhood and is being threatened by the Cuckoo.
 After the Hierogram is broken and The Land is dissolved, Alianora appears and speaks to Dream.
 Her history is expanded in The Sandman: Overture, where it is revealed that she was created by Desire to be Dream's lover and to help him escape imprisonment after the Dreaming is invaded by two unspecified gods.
 Together, they vanquish the Gods, but Dream is unable to make her happy so he creates The Land as a place in which she can be free and contented.

+Alianora's ghost later appeared at the funeral of Dream in The Sandman: The Wake.

+In the podcast, Alianora is voiced by Charly Duley.